 Restoring woodlands affected by ash dieback

-Ash dieback is a devastating disease threatening the veteran trees and woodlands in our care.
+Ash dieback is a devastating disease threatening veteran trees and woodlands.

-A spell of dry weather and challenges posed by the pandemic means we've seen the worst effects of ash dieback this year, and we need your help to replace lost trees.
+Changing weather patterns caused by climate change mean we're seeing the worst effects of ash dieback and other diseases at the places in our care.
+We need your help to replace lost trees.

 " Ash trees like those at Beatrix Potter’s Troutbeck Park Farm are some of our most culturally significant trees and have stood for hundreds of years but will now be lost for ever. "